IoT

 Front brakes

-The type of front brake to be fitted to your Christiania bike varies according to your needs.
-We offer either mechanical or hydraulic disc brakes with a 203 mm rotor.
-Both the mechanical and hydraulic disc brakes have direct and extremely powerful braking performance.
+The type of front brake to be installed on your Christiania bike depends on your needs.
+We offer either mechanical or hydraulic disc brakes with a 203mm rotor.
+Both the mechanical and hydraulic disc brakes provide direct and exceptionally powerful braking performance.
 Alternatively, it is also possible to install mechanical roller brakes as front brakes.
-Roller brakes require minimal maintenance, do not tend to make noise, and provide a smoother braking experience.
+The roller brake requires minimal maintenance, does not tend to make noise, and provides a smoother braking experience.

 Lights

-All cargo bikes with electric assist motors are equipped with two integrated headlights under the box.
-Each headlight is StvZO, CE, and RoHS certified, has a power output of 1.2 watts, provides 40 lux with a visibility range of 150 meters.
+All cargo bikes with an electric assist motor are equipped with two integrated headlights mounted beneath the cargo box.
+Each headlight is StvZO, CE, and RoHS certified, has a power output of 1.2 watts, provides 40 lux, and has a visibility range of 150 meters.

 Tires

 We fit black CST tires with reflectors on all our cargo bikes.
-The tires are 24×2.15 (55-507) and can carry loads of up to 145 kg.
-They have a TPI of 60 and are manufactured with the highest possible anti-puncture properties, including a double-woven carcass, a thin layer of aramid fiber, and a 3 mm anti-puncture layer.
-The tires are designed for cargo bikes with anti-puncture level 7 and are ECE-R75 approved.
+The tires are size 24×2.15 (55-507) and can carry up to 145 kg.
+It has a TPI of 60 and is manufactured with the highest possible puncture-resistant properties, including a double-woven carcass, a thin layer of aramid fiber, and a 3mm puncture-resistant layer.
+The tire is designed for cargo bikes with puncture resistance level 7 and is ECE-R75 approved.

 Theft